ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 - [**Library generation**](#library-generation): Generates Ballerina records, parser functions, utility methods, and a REST connector for a given collection of EDI schemas and organizes those as a Ballerina library.
 - [**Schema conversion**](#schema-conversion): Convert various EDI schema formats to Ballerina EDI schema format.

-### Define EDI schema
+### Define the EDI schema

-Prior to utilizing the EDI Tools, it is crucial to define the structure of the EDI data meant for import.
+Prior to utilizing the EDI tools, it is crucial to define the structure of the EDI data meant for import.
 Developers have the option to utilize the [Ballerina EDI Schema Specification](https://github.com/ballerina-platform/module-ballerina-edi/blob/main/docs/specs/SchemaSpecification.md) for guidance.
 This specification outlines the essential components required to describe an EDI schema, encompassing attributes such as name, delimiters, segments, field definitions, components, sub-components, and additional configuration options.

 As an illustrative example, consider the following EDI schema definition for a _simple order_, assumed to be stored as "schema.json":